 FAQs

-Yes, and the variation is significant.
-Some states exempt all pension income, some exempt government pensions but tax private pensions, some offer partial exemptions based on age or income, and others tax pension income the same as any other ordinary income.
-The specific rules also vary by whether the pension is from a federal, state, local, or private employer.
-If pension income is a significant part of your retirement income and you are evaluating a move, confirm the treatment of your specific pension type in your target state rather than relying on a general characterization of the state as retirement-friendly.
+Yes, and the differences are significant.
+Some states exempt all pensions.
+Some exempt government pensions but tax private ones.
+Others offer partial exemptions based on age or income.
+Rules can also depend on whether the pension comes from a federal, state, local, or private employer.
+Always check the rules for your specific pension type rather than relying on a general "retirement-friendly" label.

-The state that has the right to tax the gain on your home sale generally depends on where you are a legal resident when the sale closes and where the property is located.
-For most retirees selling their primary residence and moving to a new state, the key question is whether the sale closes before or after you establish legal residency in the new state.
-If the sale closes while you are still a legal resident of your former state, that state may have the right to tax any gain above the federal exclusion.
-If the sale closes after you establish residency in the new state, the new state's rules apply.
-The specifics depend on both states' laws and your documentation of the residency change, which is another reason to plan the timing carefully with your CPA.
+The state with the right to tax your home sale gain generally depends on where you are a legal resident when the sale closes and where the property sits.
+If you close before establishing residency in the new state, your former state may tax any gain above the federal exclusion.
+If you close after, the new state's rules apply.
+Plan the timing carefully with your CPA.

 Let's Run the Real Numbers on Your Relocation

-Moving states in retirement is a financial decision as much as a lifestyle one.
-If you want to model the true tax and cost-of-living impact of a planned relocation, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will help you compare your current state and your target destination side by side, coordinate the timing with your income plan, and make sure the move delivers the financial benefit you are planning for.
+If you want to see the true tax and cost-of-living impact of a planned move, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
+We will compare your current state and your target destination side by side, coordinate the timing with your income plan, and help you make sure the move delivers the financial benefit you are planning for.